Cute lil mini muffins filled with bananas and chocolate are perfect lunchbox treats!

 - 3/4 cup sugar

-Preheat oven to 400 degrees.
-Line muffin tins with paper liners or grease well.
+Preheat oven to 350 degrees.
+Line mini muffin pans with paper liners or grease with cooking spray.

 With a mixer, cream butter and sugar until fluffy.
 Add eggs one by one, mixing well in between.
 Beat in bananas, sour cream, and vanilla.
 Slowly mix in flours and baking soda by hand until just combined, then fold in chocolate chips.

 Spoon into prepared pans and bake for 10-13 minutes or until toothpick inserted in the center comes out clean.

 Cool completely before storing in an airtight container.
 These freeze well!